- As low as $154/Night

 - Condo

 Heart of Charleston!
 Stay in the French Quarter.
-Walk to the Battery, walk to Waterfront Park, eat at great eateries, tour art galleries and appreciate Charleston, all within walking distance!
+Walk to the Battery, walk to Waterfront Park, eat at great eateries, tour art galleries and savor Charleston, all within walking distance!
 Sit on your balcony and take a dip the pool, while still being in Downtown Charleston!

 About the Area